Ronald Verlin Cassill: Death

 Cassill died at Rhode Island Hospital, Providence, Rhode Island, on March 25, 2002.
 At the time of his death, he was survived by his wife, two sons (Orin E., of New York City, and Jesse B., of San Diego), and a daughter, Erica Cassill Wood of Saline, Michigan; a brother, H. Carroll, of Cleveland, Ohio; a sister, La Jean Holstein of Ellsworth, Maine; and seven grandchildren.

 Awards

 Cassill received The Atlantic's monthly "Firsts" prize for a short story in 1947.
 He won the O. Henry award for "The Prize" in 1956.
 He was given a Rockefeller grant in 1954 and a Guggenheim Fellowship in 1968.
-In 1995, the American Academy of Arts and Letters awarded Cassill the Academy Award for Literature.

 Themes and legacy

 Cassill's career in writing and publishing included many of his interests and encompassed a wide scope.
 His stories and novels concern bucolic life in the Midwestern United States, as well as the life of the artist or academic, and at times extend into autobiography.
 A preoccupation with the fates of couples in alienation and union is exhibited in much of his fiction, as is the warring of emotional and rational impulses in individuals and pairs.

 Cassill's papers are archived at the Mugar Memorial Library at Boston University.